josecruzado21/centigrad/README.md

 # centigrad

-This project began as a blind replication of Andrej Karpathy's micrograd repository(https://github.com/karpathy/micrograd/tree/master).
+This project began as a blind replication of Andrej Karpathy's micrograd [repository](https://github.com/karpathy/micrograd/tree/master).
 I call it a "blind replication" because I initially started by watching Andrej's YouTube video, [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ), from his "Neural Networks: Zero to Hero series".

 Inspired by Andrej's approach to building things from scratch, I watched the video for a while, grasping key concepts and details, before pausing it to begin my own replication, intending to later compare my solution with his.
 After reaching a stable state in my implementation, I returned to Andrej's video.
 To my surprise, I found notable similarities between our approaches, which I will discuss further in this document.
 I may consider undertaking similar replications for the rest of his series.

 At the time of this replication, I had little to no experience with TensorFlow or PyTorch.
-After reaching a stable state in my implementation, I returned to Andrej's video to complete it.
-I may consider undertaking similar replications for the rest of his series.

 # Installation